noncorpus/DnD5e/campaign_notes/README.md

 - - 6 gold for antelopes from korvus (two women and another) > sent to greenest
 - - purple robes
 - - 300 exp a piece

+### March 16
+- Encounter 10 cobolt, 7 winged cobolt, 1 berserker, 1 orc (Earn 700 a piece)
+- leash and collar - sparks
+- .5 oil flask
+- 38 gold, 165 silver, 709 copper
+- Open treasure chest
+- 4 dragon talismens, bone, soap stone, wood (blue dragon), ivory
+- string pearls, ring of saphire, pouch - 6 cut and polished stones

+### March 23
+- Investigate the rooms in the caves
+- Chamber - Map of towns with X's and two arrows.
+- Acquire Ornate Robes (Female), nice books, oil flask, 250 gold, 2 fancy scabbards
+- Find room of dragon eggs
+- Find passed out cultist, with two wine flasks and 16 gold pieces
+- tiamet 9 hells fehruhn
+- day star - el terrell - bordered by fields of the dead - el terred
+- a pair of black antlers - tavern
+- gauntlet of tourm on man with armor - god of heroics and bravery
+- go to the inn and find Leeosin

 ### On The Road to Waters Deep (May 6)
 Ashi, Baldric and Pearl join the Caravan